+Any funny moments in your life together so far?
 There was a bit of kitty drama going on a couple months back.
 A neighborhood cat kept coming around our apartment looking up at our windows at night and Scout would lose her mind whenever she saw it.
 It was like Romeo and Juliet except Juliet wasn't interested and threw a temper tantrum whenever Romeo stopped by.
 Eventually Romeo got tired of rejection and had his revenge by peeing on Juliet's welcome mat.
 True story.

+How has Scout changed your life?
 I've actually noticed I'm less stressed out and a lot happier.
 She's been a wonderful companion and whenever I'm in a bad mood, I just need to look at her and I can't help but smile.

+What advice do you have for people considering adopting a cat?
 I still consider myself a "newbie" when it comes to cat ownership but I learn every day.
 Like not to freak out over every little thing.
 I didn't know that cats shed more than just their fur.
 When I found one of Scout’s claws (which, I'd later discover, was a claw sheath) in the carpet, I was so upset I thought she was hurt!
 Turns out it's totally normal and a good thing.

 Most importantly, be sure you're ready for the responsibility and pick the right cat that’s going to be the happiest with what you can provide for them.
 It took me over 10 years after I moved out of my parents’ house to decide I was ready to have my first pet.